 About Me

 I am currently a Researcher at Simons Institute (UC Berkeley), and a member of the Collaboration on Theoretical Foundations of Deep Learning.
-I've also been a Peng Tsu Ann Assistant Professor of Mathematics at the National University of Singapore for the last 3 years.
-Previously, I obtained my PhD in Statistics & Machine learning at the University of Oxford where I was advised by Arnaud Doucet, and Judith Rousseau.
+Previously, I obtained my PhD in Statistics & Machine learning at the University of Oxford.
 I was also a member of the OxCSML Group.
-Before starting my PhD, I graduated from Ecole Polytechnique in France with a major in Applied Mathematics and Financial Engineering.
+Before starting my PhD, I graduated from Ecole Polytechnique in France with a major in Applied Mathematics (MSc and Engineering Diploma), I also have a MSc in Quantitative Finance from Paris VI University.

 - Data: Synthetic Data Generation, Data Pruning, Data Augmentation